f-hafner/lsh_coreferences/README.md

 # lsh_entity_disambiguation
-Explore LSH for entity disambiguation
+Explore LSH for finding coreferences from a set of named entities.